Carey Island

 Carey Island (Pulau Carey) is an island in Selangor, Malaysia.
 It is administered by the Zone 17 of the Kuala Langat Municipal Council.
 Carey Island is located to the south of Port Klang and north of Banting town.
 It is a huge island separated from the Selangor coast by the Langat River, connected by two bridges from Chodoi and Teluk Panglima Garang near Banting and a bridge from Pulau Indah and Pulau Carey.

 History

 It was named after Edward Valentine John Carey, an English planter in Malaya who acquired the island from Sultan Sir Alaeddin Sulaiman Shah of Selangor to start rubber plantations.
 Since then, and until now, the island has been known as Carey Island or Pulau Carey.
 Carey began a plantation industry under the company Jugra Land and Carey Ltd. Rubber was introduced to Carey Island in 1905 and a permanent work force was established in 1907.
-Despite its name, many locals from Klang do not consider it a real island compared to Crab Island due to its proximity to the mainland and the river that separates it from the mainland is practically a stream.
+Since the construction of a bridge to the mainland, the Carey Island is less isolated compared to other islands in the vicinity such as Crab Island.